Home | Reviews |Nikon Z8: hands on

 Nikon Z8 autofocus performance

 Although the Z9’s subject detection and autofocus performance was very good at launch, they have been improved with firmware updates.
-The Nikon Z8 benefits from the these firmware updates and more, and I found it does a great job of recognising humans in the frame, it’s very quick to latch onto their eyes.
+The Nikon Z8 benefits from the these firmware updates and more, and I found it does a great job of recognising humans and more in the frame, it’s very quick to latch onto human or animal eyes.
 That makes shooting portraits very easy, and I found it particularly helpful when holding the camera arm’s length above my head to photograph a tall model wearing a large headdress.
 It means you can concentrate on the composition and be confident that your subject is sharp.

 The human eye detection also worked extremely well with some dancers who were running towards me and jumping.
 The Z8’s AF system kept with them sharp whether I was shooting stills at 20fps or 8K video.